astorDev/nist/proxy/nginx/article/index.md

 </html>
 ```

-This is the markdown of the page we saw before, when opening `http://localhost:4500/`.
-Now, when we traced the whole default configuration path, we are ready to tweek it to make something cool!
+This is the markdown of the page we saw before when opening `http://localhost:4500/`.
+Now, that we have traced the whole default configuration path, we are ready to tweak it to make something cool!

 ## Mocking Json API Endpoints

 We don't need to override any of the high-level nginx configurations, so we'll leave `etc/nginx/nginx.conf` out of this.
 But we do want to change what we serve hence we need to replace `/etc/nginx/conf.d/default.conf`.
 We'll need to create our replacement file, let's call it simply `nginx.conf`

-There are two ways to supply our configuration files to nginx - via volumes binding or via the `COPY` command during the build.
-In my view, changing nginx configuration creates a new setup and an appropriate way to update it will be to create a new image, rather than replacing configuration and restarting a container.
+There are two ways to supply our configuration files to nginx - via volume binding or via the `COPY` command during the build.
+In my view, changing the nginx configuration creates a new setup and an appropriate way to update it will be to create a new image, rather than replacing the configuration and restarting a container.
 That is the case for building an image via a `Dockerfile`.
 Here's the very simple build file we'll get:

 ```dockerfile
 FROM nginx